deep-entertainment/safehouse/design/gdd.md

 Takes the [used_glass](items/used_glass.md) from [rebeca](characters/rebeca.md).

 #### PUZZLE 3.6: Comparing fingerprints

+#hints "Okay, bitch!
+Time to get your fingerprints.", "I wonder, if the fingerprints match."

 - Use the [makeshift_fingerprint_kit](items/makeshift_fingerprint_kit.md) with [used_glass](items/used_glass.md) to get [rebeka_fingerprints]((items/reebca_fingerprints.md))
 - Use [rebeka_fingerprints]((items/reebca_fingerprints.md)) with [fingerprint_from_hook](items/fingerprint_from_hook.md)